Ich87/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x: to add executable permission to the user, group and other users chmod 007: owner no permission, group no permission, other user  all permission chmod 753: all permission to owner,read and execute permission to group, execute permission to other users chmode --reference=olleh hello: mirrow command
+chmod ugo+x: to add executable permission to the user, group and other users chmod 007: owner no permission, group no permission, other user  all permission chmod 753: all permission to owner,read and execute permission to group, execute permission to other users chmod --reference=olleh hello: mirrow command chmod -R ugo+x: give execution permission to all subdirectories of the current directory for all users